tillmzw/cos/content/posts/26-argynvosts-mansion.md

 ## The dusk elf

-The party decides to follow the command of the three knights and retreat to the foyer, where they take a short rest after having made sure the knights did not follow them.
+The party decides to follow the command of the three knights and retreat to the foyer of {{% mdref argynvostholt Argynvostholt %}}, where they take a short rest after having made sure the knights did not follow them.
 Afterwards, the party continues to search the castle for hints and finds a dusk elf hidden in a storage room.
 He introduces himself as “Savid” — a dusk elf who lives with the Vistani outside of Vallaki and is looking for a missing child called “Arabelle.”
 He was attacked by spiders and hid in the storage room.